Owen Roddy

 The McGregor striking offense developed under Roddy's coaching:

-• Counter left straight: the rear-hand counter thrown off the opponent's commitment to a combination.
-The Aldo KO at UFC 194 was a textbook counter left.
+Counter left straight.
+The rear-hand counter thrown off the opponent's commitment to a combination.
+The Aldo KO at UFC 194 was a textbook counter left — Aldo committed to an overhand right, McGregor pivoted off the back foot, and the counter left landed clean.
+The fight ended at 13 seconds.

 The combined attack catalog made McGregor the most-feared single-shot striker at featherweight and lightweight during his 2014–2016 peak.